Getting Started

 • opts: A pulumi.ResourceOptions object which will get merged into the default set of arguments managed by the project.

 • The constructor may accept a final **kwargs argument with arbitrary meaning.
 Because the nature of a component resource is to compile many other resources into one class, it is not implicitly clear what “everything else” should apply to.
 If this is implemented, its function should be clearly documented in the class.
+If this isn’t passed into the superconstructor, you will need to implement all superconstructor arguments into your constructor.

 • The class should extend tb_pulumi.ThunderbirdComponentResource.

 • Any resources you create must have the parent=self pulumi.ResourceOption set.
+Set an appropriate depends_on value.

 Troubleshooting